ricear/resume/content/authors/admin/_index.md

 Peng Wei also is a photographer and loves to record every single beauty of life with camera, which has received nearly 12k downloads and more than 0.7 million views with 25 photos on [Unsplash](https://unsplash.com/@ricear).
 He is always willing to try new things, and keeping to learn from them.

-Now, he works for Aerospace Changfeng Co.,LTD as a Junior Back End Engineer.
+Now, he works for Aerospace Changfeng as a Junior Back End Engineer.